loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 Setting|Default|Description
 -------|-------|-----------
 format.label.pattern||**Required**.
 Logback pattern to use for log record's label format.label.pairSeparator|,|Character sequence to use as a separator between labels.
-If starts with "regex:" prefix, the remainder is used as a regular expression separator.
+If starts with "regex:" prefix, the remainder is applied as a regular expression separator.
 Otherwise, the provided char sequence is used as a separator literally format.label.keyValueSeparator|=|Character to use as a separator between label's name and its value format.label.readMarkers|false|If true, Loki4j scans each log record for attached LabelMarker to add its values to record's labels format.label.nopex|true|If true, exception info is not added to labels.
 If false, you should take care of proper formatting